DSXiangLi/DecryptPrompt/README.md

   - Unlocking Context Constraints of LLMs: Enhancing Context Efficiency of LLMs with Self-Information-Based Content Filtering
   - LongAgent: Scaling Language Models to 128k Context through Multi-Agent Collaboration
   - PCToolkit: A Unified Plug-and-Play Prompt Compression Toolkit of Large Language Models
+  - Are Long-LLMs A Necessity For Long-Context Tasks?
 - 训练和模型架构方案
   - Never Train from Scratch: FAIR COMPARISON OF LONGSEQUENCE MODELS REQUIRES DATA-DRIVEN PRIORS
   - Soaring from 4K to 400K: Extending LLM's Context with Activation Beacon